AI Use Cases/Professional Services

 The first 90 days, as

-Professional Services firms typically see 25-40% reductions in time-to-hire, compressing candidate screening from 10-14 days to 3-5 days and accelerating resource deployment to active projects.
-This directly lifts utilization rates by 3-7 percentage points within the first 90 days, as bench time shrinks and project teams reach full capacity faster.
-Firms also report 15-20% improvement in candidate-to-project fit quality, reducing mid-project staffing changes and the margin erosion that comes with under-qualified consultant assignments.
-Secondary benefits include 40% faster identification of compliance gaps during screening, reducing onboarding delays and regulatory risk.
+Professional Services firms typically target 25-40% reductions in time-to-hire, compressing candidate screening from 10-14 days to 3-5 days and accelerating resource deployment to active projects.
+The follow-on target: utilization up 3-7 percentage points within the first 90 days, as bench time shrinks and project teams reach full capacity faster.
+Fit quality is the third target - 15-20% improvement in candidate-to-project match, which means fewer mid-project staffing changes and less of the margin erosion that comes with under-qualified consultant assignments.
+Compliance gaps also surface during screening instead of weeks into onboarding, cutting delays and regulatory risk.

 ROI compounds over 12 months as the model learns your firm's historical hiring and project delivery patterns.
 By month six, the system becomes predictive - identifying high-fit candidates before projects formally post, enabling proactive recruitment.
-By month 12, firms see measurable improvements in project realization rates (fewer scope creep write-offs tied to staffing mismatches), improved client retention (consistent team continuity), and faster new business win rates (stronger proposal turnaround from having the right people available).
-For a 200-person Professional Services firm, this translates to $400K - $800K in recovered utilization margin annually, with payback typically achieved within 18-24 weeks of go-live.
+By month 12, the aim is measurable improvement in project realization rates (fewer scope creep write-offs tied to staffing mismatches), client retention (consistent team continuity), and new business win rates (stronger proposal turnaround from having the right people available).
+For a 200-person Professional Services firm, the working assumption is $400K - $800K a year in recovered utilization margin, with payback typically targeted within 18-24 weeks of go-live.

 Target Scope